-Kurt Russell And Goldie Hawn: From ‘Rowan And Martin’s Laugh-In’ And Walt Disney To ‘Snatched.’
-[Opinion]
+Kurt Russell And Goldie Hawn: From ‘Rowan And Martin’s Laugh-In’ And Walt Disney To ‘Snatched’ [Opinion]

 Kurt Russell and Goldie Hawn were important and tremendously iconic of an era, both separately and together.
 They were funny and heartwarming at the same time, and they were symbols for something greater than themselves in so many ways.
 Plus, they were both incredibly attractive in a most enduring way.

 So Kurt Russell and Goldie Hawn have been a touchstone holding the past to the present in a powerful way throughout the decades.
-What exactly was that life changing moment like when the iconic pair teamed up?
+What exactly was that life-changing moment like when the iconic pair teamed up?

 Goldie Hawn met Kurt Russell when she interviewed him for a role back in a film she was producing 1983.
-Goldie Hawn recently told The Sun her first impressions of Kurt Russell.
+Goldie Hawn recently told the Sun her first impressions of Kurt Russell.

 “I thought he was really fun.
 I liked him because he didn’t have any airs about him.
 He’s awfully good looking but he was just a regular guy.
 When I went over to do something he said, ‘I didn’t realize you had such a nice figure.'”